 While Greg had not exactly been clear about what was going on, he did mention something about Brendon and his father.
 Alex slowed down to let Greg catch up, and asked him, "Are they in the hall?"

 Greg shook his head vehemently.
 "No, the pack room."

 The 'Pack Room' referred to a large room in the castle that was used as a hangout for Brendon and his gang.
 It was filled with everything, from weapons to games to various projects they had started and never finished.
 When they weren't in the forest, Brendon and his gang were there.
 It was below-and officially part of-Brendon's suite.
 Brendon's suite consisted of a lower floor, which housed the pack room, and the upper floor, which housed his rather messy bedroom.

-Alex headed there now, and was greeted by loud chattering of four young men.
-He dumped his bow and arrows in the hall outside and pushed through the double swinging black doors.
+Alex headed there now, and was greeted by the loud chattering of four young men.
+He dumped his bow and arrows in the hall outside the room and pushed open the double swinging black doors.
 Brendon was standing near the center of the room, surrounded by the three others.
-Each were holding different piece of type of suit, complete with trousers, starched shirt, black velvet jacket, bushy white cravat, and shiny black dress shoes.
+Each were holding different piece of a type of suit, complete with trousers, starched shirt, black velvet jacket, elegant black tie, and shiny black dress shoes.
 Oh, and a rather shiny black top hat, which was necessary for any ridiculous costume.
 The outfit was neat, formal, and everything that Brendon was not.
 It was absurd just to see the clothes near him.

 "-Don't I look like a prince!"
 Sanders, the shortest of the six exclaimed in a sarcastic voice, wearing the top hat over his greasy dark brown hair.